top of page

 What is the most important thing to do?

-The king discovers the answers:
+The king discovered the answers:

 The most important time is now.